Village of the Damned (1960)

 One of the children has the box taken by one of his "brothers" and this is the first time we truly see them use their brain powers to mind control the kid, and make him give the box back.

-CAP: We are the Five in One, we are never alone.
+We are the Five in One.
+We’re never alone.

-Alan and Roger debate the children's morality.
+Alan and Roger debate the children's morality because of their actions.
 Alan clearly sees them as bad, as does much of the town, to one degree or the other.
 Roger is certain they just need to be taught.
+Unfortunately, one of the downsides of this movie’s time jumps, is we don’t get to see much of their mischief.
+We barely even hear any of it, and instead are just told, ‘they’re bad and doing bad, trust me bro!”

 We spend a brief moment with David and his mother after he cuts his finger, showing him cold and distant, but oop, we have to cut to a gathering of men talking about the town instead.